alan2207/bulletproof-react/docs/setup-overview.md

 The application has been bootstraped using `Create React App` for simplicity reasons.
 It allows us to create applications quickly without dealing with complex tooling setup such as bundling, transpiling etc.

+## Code Quality:

 For static analysis and code quality we are using ESLint, Prettier, TypeScript and Husky.

-## Code Quality:

-Here are some of static analysis tools used in the app:

 #### ESLint